rohit114/blogging-sys/README.md

     3. `npm start`  - NestJs will start listening to `PORT 3001` , you can change the port from `src/main.ts`

 ### To run tests:
-    1. change directory to backend-api `cd backend-api`
+    1. change directory to backend-api: `cd backend-api`
     2. npm run test

 ### API Documentation: